Golden retriever puppy lying on soft white fabric in warm light

 Puppy-pads for the first 3–4 months, a puzzle feeder to slow down fast eaters and add mental stimulation.

-Disclosure: As an Amazon Associate we earn from qualifying purchases.
-Affiliate revenue doesn\'t influence the math or recommendations on this site — every product listed is one we\'d suggest regardless.
+Disclosure: As an Amazon Associate we earn from qualifying purchases — at no extra cost to you.
+Affiliate revenue doesn't influence the math or recommendations on this site; every product listed is one we'd suggest regardless.
 See editorial policy for the full position.

 How puppies grow